13 CASTLES IN IRELAND FOR YOU TO VISIT

 Ireland is a country which has been invaded by the Vikings, the Normans, ruled by the English and has been through many wars.
-Nevertheless, the country still conserves many of its oldest and precious heritage: the medieval castles.
-Nowadays, some are private, some crumbled down and others were turned into hotels, but the majority of castles are still opened to people to visit their interior.
-If you really want to visit these places, we have listed 13 castles in Ireland for you to visit.
-Here they go:
+Nevertheless, the country still conserves many of its oldest and precious heritage: its medieval castles.
+Nowadays, some are private, some crumbled down and others were turned into hotels, but the majority of castles are still opened for people to visit their interior.
+If you really want to visit these places, we listed 13 castles in Ireland for you to visit.
+Find them below:

 Located in the county of Offaly, it’s the house of the 7th Earl of Rosse.
 The place is opened for the viewers and also offers guided tours.
 The main attraction, besides the beautiful gardens, is an astronomic telescope named Leviathan of Parsonstown.